MRU-CSIS-3512-002-202504-PROJECT/marking/submission-checklist.md

 ---

-### Known Issues / Incomplete Features
+### Known Bugs

 *(Use this space to list any features you know are not working correctly.
-Honesty here is a key part of the professionalism grade.)*
+Honesty is a key part of professionalism.)*

 ________________________________________________________________________________
 ________________________________________________________________________________